 Professor Frederick is currently working on a book project that looks at 20th-century Japanese literature and history through the voluminous works of Yoshiya Nobuko (1896-1973), one of modern Japan’s most commercially successful authors who is also seen as formative of many aspects of girls’ culture (shōjo culture) and a major figure of lesbian literature.
 The project deals with materials from throughout Yoshiya’s writing life, from the 1910s to the 1970s, including her travel writings in Asia during and after the Pacific war, as well as her afterlife in popular girls’ culture, including manga and anime.
 Professor Frederick has translated and published Yoshiya’s work Yellow Rose.

-In addition to the book on Yoshiya Nobuko, Professor Frederick is also currently working on a joint Digital Humanities project with Alice Tseng (BU, History of Art and Architecture) “Mapping Kyoto” funded in part by the Hariri Institute for Computational Research and a related paper mapping Soseki’s travels in Kyoto.
-She is also translating Soseki’s essay about traveling to Kyoto and published it in a multimedia format.
+Professor Frederick is also currently working on a joint Digital Humanities project with Alice Tseng (BU, History of Art and Architecture) “Mapping Kyoto” funded in part by the Hariri Institute for Computational Research and a related paper mapping Soseki’s travels in Kyoto.
+She has also translated Soseki’s essay about traveling to Kyoto and published it in a multimedia format.

 Academia.edu profile: http://bu.academia.edu/SarahFrederick